• Office

 Protecting Unattended Equipment & Assets

 Hybrid work often involves rotating equipment between offices and remote locations.
 Laptops, projectors, and other high-value items can easily be lost, stolen, or damaged if not properly secured, therefore physical security measures such as lockable cabinets, secured storage rooms, and tethered devices are essential.
+For larger facilities, such as a factory or distribution hub, the movement of high-value inventory must be tracked meticulously.

 Smart security systems can track and monitor the movement of assets within an office environment, automatically logging when equipment is moved or accessed.
 Integrating this capability with access control and CCTV creates a comprehensive approach, making it easier to identify risks before they escalate.
+It is also beneficial to review top security concerns in hybrid workspaces periodically to stay ahead of emerging theft trends.

 Integrating Smart Security Systems in Hybrid Work

-• Monitor multiple sites in real time.
+• Monitor multiple sites in real time via mobile applications.

 • Analyse trends and potential risks using intelligent software.